 How to start working on a hospitality custom wine cellar project?

-- identifying the budget, the intent to spend,
+- identifying the budget,

 - setting a time frame,